atomjump/medimage-co-nz-content-only/ehrconnect-addon.md

 3. medimage-installer.json

-You should change the install commands to install your ODBC driver file silently
+You should change the install commands to install your ODBC driver file silently.

-Once you have changed the files, you should .zip the project up (we recommend a Windows machine for this as the Mac zip format is sometimes incompatible), and make it accessible to your users to install on the internet via the MedImage Server Add-on installer.
+Once you have changed the files, you should .zip the project up, and make it accessible to your users to install on the internet via the MedImage Server Add-on installer.
+If you are using github.com for development, you can do a ‘release’, and the link to the .zip file can be used by end-users.
 MedImage are always happy to add newly compatible EHR projects to our own list, also.